alanackart/alanackart.github.io/_posts/2020-12-12-Death Record.md

 ---
 layout:     	post
-title:      	The ones we love are never gone
+title:      	Diary
-categories: 	[Life, Death]
+categories: 	Diary
-description:   	-
+description:   	Diary
-keywords: 		Life, Death
+keywords: 		Diary，日记
 ---

 Record the death of  people who are close to me (chronological ) update@20201212, in order of time,  some are too far to remember the exact time